Train-before-Test Harmonizes Language Model Rankings: Discussion, limitations, and conclusion

-\paragraph{Limitations.} Train-before-test requires that we fine-tune models on agreed upon task-specific data prior to evaluation.
-This certainly increases the cost of evaluation and might be too costly in some cases.
-On the other hand, it also points to interesting avenues for future work on how to implement train-before-test most efficiently.
+\textbf{Limitations.} Train-before-test requires fine-tuning models on task-specific data before evaluation, which certainly increases the evaluation cost.
+However, this investment yields dividends through improved reliability.
+Our findings suggest that fewer benchmarks suffice under train-before-test, as rankings from one benchmark reliably transfer to others.
+This reduction in required evaluations can offset the per-benchmark cost increase.
 A second problem is that, unfortunately, many benchmarks no longer come with training data, making it more difficult to apply train-before-test.
 In light of our findings, we recommend that future benchmarks provide fine-tuning data for the benchmark.
 A third limitation is that some commercial model providers do not easily allow fine-tuning of their models.
 We contend that in this case the problem is with the model provider.
 There is clearly scientific value in creating an ecosystem of models that can be fine-tuned.
 Train-before-test evaluation creates additional incentives for making models easy to fine-tune.

-\paragraph{Conclusion.} On the whole, we believe that train-before-test is a sound recommendation for the evaluation ecosystem that can help address some of its serious problems.
+\textbf{Conclusion.} Overall, train-before-test complements existing evaluation practices by distinguishing between \emph{performance} and \emph{potential}. cImportantly, potential comparison is not intended to replace direct evaluation---both serve distinct purposes.
+Direct evaluation remains useful for understanding immediate deployment readiness, while potential comparison provides insights into adaptability and development prospects.
+Together, they offer a more complete picture of model capabilities.
+We believe that adopting train-before-test as a standard alongside direct evaluation can significantly improve the reliability, interpretability, and practical utility of the model evaluation ecosystem.